raphievila/DbObj/README.md

-# DbObj
+# DbObj -- Do not download yet.
-A simple script dependant of MySQLi for easy and quick MySQL connection and requests
+A simple script dependant of MySQLi for easy and quick MySQL connection and requests.
+This is for individual developers wanting to use a more light easy approach for a more tedious process.
+Still, it is not ready to download and use yet.
+Transporting the code from a __'standalone'__ purpose, has been challenging, since the original code I wrote was used with one specific customer, but after 10 years using this code I noticing missing it more than often with other projects.

 # Setting up connection
 The file will include a section to set a private static variable which includes user, schema, password and host.
 This is all that needs to be set up for the class to connect.